Identity management solutions then apply these rules to determine who can or can’t access or manipulate a resource.

 Hierarchical directory structures, however, can’t cope with the complex dependency structures found in multi-party distributed supply chains.
-And custom solutions that use non-graph databases to store identity and access data become slow and unresponsive as their datasets grow in size.
+And custom solutions that use non-graph databases to store identify and access data become slow and unresponsive as their datasets grow in size.

 That’s why today’s enterprises turn to graph database technology to run their mission-critical identity and access management solutions.